ppy/osu-wiki/news/2022-09-01-osumonthly-2.md

 ![](/wiki/shared/news/2022-09-01-osumonthly-2/monthlybanner.jpg)

 For those not caught up to speed on what the osu!monthly is, osu!monthly is a reimagining of the hit-sensation osu!weekly, but in a bigger (and dare we say, better) format.
-Make sure to check out [last month's issue](https://osu.ppy.sh/home/news/2022-08-01-osumonthly-1) if ou haven't already!
+Make sure to check out [last month's issue](https://osu.ppy.sh/home/news/2022-08-01-osumonthly-1) if you haven't already!

 As this is the second rendition of the recently reawakened project, we are still trying to find a groove and get a sense of what the community likes most and dislikes the least.
 If you'd like to contribute to any ideas, content, article writing, or anything else that we can feature, please don't be shy and let us know via the [discussion thread on the forums](https://osu.ppy.sh/community/forums/topics/1614314) or get involved in the osu!monthly process over on the [osu!dev Discord](https://discord.com/invite/ppy).